Office of the Provost

 He completed medical school and a general surgery residency at Johns Hopkins, followed by plastic surgery training at Massachusetts General Hospital.
 Dr. Lee was on the faculty at Harvard Medical School, the University of Pittsburgh School of Medicine, and the Johns Hopkins University School of Medicine.
 He has served as the President of the American Society for Surgery of the Hand, Chair of the American Board of Plastic Surgery, and President of the American Society for Reconstructive Transplantation, and is currently serving as President of the American Association for Hand Surgery.

-Vice Provost and Dean of Research and Professor, Department of Molecular Genetics
+Vice Provost, Dean of Basic Research, and Professor of Molecular Biology

 Eric Peterson, M.D.